kyamane/remote_rehearsal/README.md

 * Two preset views for different roles:
   * Conductor: players displayed in the large center area as grid
   * Players: conductor displayed in the large center area; other players at the bottom
+* Automatic sync/merge of conductor/player videos + instant replay of the merged video

 ## Building and Running
 ### Signaling server